Klingenstadt-Solingen/Open-SmartCity-Home/CONTRIBUTING.md

 ## Connecting with home system

-See the following documentation on how to set up a home system of choice with Open Smart City Home.
+See the following documentation on how to set up a home system of choice with Open SmartCity Home.

 Start the appropriate Docker container for your home system using the commands below.
 Ensure [Docker](https://docs.docker.com/get-started/introduction/) is installed and running on your system.